Sudharshan14/NLP/README.md

-to find the correct spelling of misspelled words in the Birkbeck corpusfrom the WordNet dictionary where k = 1, 5, 10, the average success at k, is calculated.The Birkbeck corpus, a collection of textual data, serves as our setup, while the WordNet dictionary provides a reference for correct spellings
+to find the correct spelling of misspelled words in the Birkbeck corpusfrom the WordNet dictionary where k = 1, 5, 10, the average success at k, is calculated.The Birkbeck corpus, a collection of textual data, serves as our setup, while the WordNet dictionary provides a reference for correct spellings</br>
 **Install and import Required Libiraries**
   * pip install nltk multiprocessing time os itertools py_eval_terrier
   * import nltk